University of the Punjab

 The University of the Punjab (PU) is a public research university in Lahore, Punjab, Pakistan.
-Founded in 1882, its international influence has made it one of the most prestigious universities in South Asia; being the oldest and largest public sector one in the wider Punjab region, as well as in Pakistan.
+Founded in 1882, it was one of the first universities created by the British government in the Indian subcontinent.

-The first meeting of the University's Senate was on 14 October 1882 at Simla, which marked the formal establishment of the university.
-Punjab University was the fourth university to be established by the British colonial authorities in the Indian subcontinent; the first three universities were established in other parts of British India.
+The first meeting of the University's Senate was on 14 October 1882 at Shimla (then Simla), which marked the formal establishment of the university.
+Punjab University was the fourth university to be established by the British colonial authorities in British India and the Indian subcontinent; the first three universities were established in other parts of British India.

 There are 45,678 students (27,907 morning students, 16,552 evening students and 1,219 diploma students).
-The university has 19 faculties of which there are 138 academic departments, research centres, and institutes.
+The university has 19 faculties, of which there are 138 academic departments, research centres, and institutes.
 Punjab University has ranked first among large-sized multiple faculty universities by the HEC in 2012.
-There are also two Nobel Laureates among the university's alumni and former staff.
-Additionally, the university is also a member of the Association of Commonwealth Universities of the United Kingdom.
+There are two Nobel Laureates among the university's alumni and former staff.
+The university is also a member of the Association of Commonwealth Universities of the United Kingdom.
 The university has campuses in Gujranwala, Jhelum, Khanaspur, and Pothohar Campus.